 This World Pasta Day, the mammas are going to be on their pasta game, creating dishes that aren’t your typical “cacio e peppe” or “arrabiatta”.
 Instead they’ll be focusing more on the homemade, with dishes like Pesto di Pistacchi e ricotta; a creamy homemade pistachio pesto with ricotta, and Cavatelli con poodorini with all the Sicilian cheery tomato trimmings.

-What: Did Someone Say Free Pasta?
+Did Someone Say Free Pasta?

 Today, there will be FREE PASTA, (yes really), for anyone who visits Emilia’s today; World Pasta Day!
 Guests will be able to choose from seven signature options, from golden ribbons of pappardelle to dishes including their creamy homemade basil pesto.